-- (1) Degree Core-BPE Portion: Courses totaling ★60 from the Faculty of Physical Education and Recreation that parallel the BPE degree core with the following exceptions: - a.
-Students take PEDS 205, 240, 294, and a senior PEDS option. - b.
-Students are not required to take PEDS 200 and 202. - (2) Degree Core-BEd Portion: Courses totaling ★45 taken from the Faculty of Education to meet the requirements for teaching certification. - (3) Minor Component: Students select a minor subject area and take the requirements (see §65.4).
-The minor component will consist of ★18. - (4) Option Component: Courses totaling ★9 of open option courses taken from within the Faculty or from Departments outside the Faculty. - (5) Aquatics Requirement: Students must provide proof of swimming certification to a Red Cross (AquaQuest Level 12) or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Level 6), or successfully complete PAC 110 or 310.
-Students unable to complete this requirement due to medical reasons must provide medical documentation. - (6) Activity Component: For the goals and focus of activity courses in the Faculty of Physical Education and Recreation, see §134.1.1(5).
+- (1) Degree Core-BPE Portion: Courses totalling ★60 from the Faculty of Physical Education and Recreation that parallel the BPE degree core with the following exceptions: - Students will take PEDS 205, 240, 294 (★3) chosen from DANCE, HE ED, PEDS, PERLS, or RLS - b.
+Students are not required to take PEDS 200. - (2) Degree Core-BEd Portion: Courses totalling ★45 taken from the Faculty of Education to meet the requirements for teaching certification. - Minor Component: Students select a minor subject area and take the requirements (see §65.4).
+The minor component will consist of ★18. - (4) Option Component: Courses totalling ★9 of open option courses taken from within the Faculty or from Departments outside the Faculty. - (5) Aquatics Requirement: Students must provide proof of swimming certification to a Red Cross (AguaQuest Level 12) or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Level 6), or successfully complete PAC 110 or 310.
+Students unable to complete this requirement due to medical reasons must provide medical documentation. - Activity Component: For the goals and focus of activity courses in the Faculty of Physical Education and Recreation, see §134.1.1(2).